bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2014-07-26  Display active campaigns on the Campaigns tab 2014-07-13  Accumulated minor changes
+    2014-08-01  Fix sql error when viewing tabs for one list 2014-07-26  Display active campaigns on the Campaigns tab 2014-07-13  Accumulated minor changes
     2014-04-22  Fix problem of 'no campaigns found' after deleting list